 Next is the option where you have to choose if you want to sign into Windows using Microsoft Account (Live ID) or your Normal Local Account.
 And its benefits are listed on the screen.
 If you don’t want to use your Live ID to sign in, just click on Next.

 And here click on ‘Local Account’.
-Here you can read the what benefits you get using Microsoft account.
+Here you can read what benefits you get using a Microsoft account.
 One of the benefits is you can access Windows Store.
-Even if you skip Microsoft account now, later after installation you can change the option to signing in to your PC.
+Even if you skip Microsoft account now, later after installation, you can change the option to signing in to your PC.

-Enter the username & password, retype password, the Hint and click on Finish.
+Enter the username & password, retype the password, the Hint, and click on Finish.

-Now you’ll see ‘Finalizing your settings’ window, ‘Preparing’ Window and then the Windows 8 Metro UI.
+Now you’ll see ‘Finalizing your settings’ window, ‘Preparing’ Window, and then the Windows 11 UI.

-Thus you can start and play around with Windows 8 CP from within your present OS which may be Windows 7.
-Then you can shut down the Windows 8 CP to be back again on Windows 7.
-One can anytime switch between the 2 OS.
-In this way one can play around as a Virtual Machine.
+Thus you can start and play around with Windows OS from within your present OS.
+Then you can shut down the Windows to be back again on Windows 11.
+One can switch any time between the 2 OS.
+In this way, one can play around as a Virtual Machine.